 - ½ teaspoon cumin seeds (Jeera)

 - 1 green chili slit or chopped (optional)

 - ¾ to 1 cup tomatoes finely chopped or puree

-- ¾ to 1 tsp garam masala or sambar powder or curry powder.
+- ¾ to 1 teaspoon garam masala or sambar powder or curry powder as needed

-- Fry onions until golden.
+- Add onions & green chilli.
+Saute on a medium high heat until golden.
 Add tomatoes, salt and turmeric.
 Cook until the tomatoes turn mushy.

 - Add red chili powder and garam masala.

 - Mix & cook until the onion tomato mix turns soft, mushy & fragrant.
 This step takes about 2 to 3 mins.